 Their third album SEXPLOSION (1991) spawned the chart-topping radio savvy song Sex On Wheelz, which quickly gained the attention of the major labels, and the band signed to Interscope Records in 1992.
 Like all of their releases, the album had an overpowering cinematic quality, so it wasn’t surprising when Hollywood also took notice.
 They found themselves writing for an assortment of soundtracks like Paul Verhoeven’s “Showgirls” and animator Ralph Bakshi’s “Cool World.”
 In 1994, they stepped in front of the camera for a cameo in the cult classic “The Crow” to perform the song After The Flesh.
 More recently TKK was written into the story line of the 2013 film “Sexy Evil Genius”.
 Kult music can be heard frequently in movies, television and cable shows, like HBO’s long running, “Real Sex” series, Showtime’s “Californication”, and last summer’s indie flick “Crazy Eyes”.

 But it doesn’t end with studio, film and TV; Groovie and Buzz still take to the road extensively, along with their rotating cast of dubious characters.
 Over the years, the band has shared billing with a diverse group of acts such as Siouxsie And The Banshees, Lords Of Acid, Ministry, EMF, Marilyn Manson and KFMDM to name but a few.

-MY LIFE WITH THE THRILL KILL KULT continue to morph and stretch the fabric of music as we know it, always remaining true to the KULT and true innovators.
+MY LIFE WITH THE THRILL KILL KULT’S sound has always been fearlessly experimental and has become hugely influential to many artists today.
+They continue to morph and stretch the fabric of music and as we know it, always remaining true to the KULT and true innovators.